Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

 Figure~\ref{fig:self-weight-consolidation-undrained} shows standard and stabilized MPM solutions of excess pore pressure fields immediately after gravity loading.
 One can see that the standard MPM solutions again exhibit checkerboard pressure oscillations, irrespective of the level of spatial discretization.
 The stabilized MPM solutions, by contrast, are free of these spurious oscillations and show converging results upon refinement.
 It is noted that these solutions have been obtained under a completely undrained condition in which the lower diagonal block of the Jacobian matrix is strictly zero.
 Therefore, these results confirm that the stabilized MPM formulation performs well even under the most stringent undrained condition.

 In Fig.~\ref{fig:self-weight-consolidation-contours}, we present simulation results of the consolidation process from the initial conditions in the previous figure.
-All these results have been obtained by the stabilized MPM formulation, because the standard MPM did not converge soon after the gravitational force is applied.
+All these results have been obtained by the stabilized MPM formulation.
 In the previous figure, the overall material deformed in an incompressible manner due to the undrained condition.
 However, in the current figure, the material shrinks as the pore fluid is discharged into drainage boundaries during the consolidation stage.
-We can see that both cases well simulate this consolidation process and associated finite deformations, and that the results again converge upon spatial refinement.
+We can see that the stabilized MPM also well simulates this consolidation process and associated finite deformations, and that the results again converge upon spatial refinement.
 It is worth noting that MPM simulation of this long-term poromechanical process has been made feasible thanks to the use of an unconditionally stable, implicit method.
-As many poromechanical problems in subsurface systems involve long time scales, we believe that the implicit MPM formulation presented in this work will be useful for addressing similar long-term deformation problems.
+Because many poromechanical problems in subsurface systems involve long time scales, we believe that the implicit MPM formulation presented in this work will be useful for addressing similar long-term deformation problems.